LirookIAC/terraform-azure-resourceGroup-tag-policy/README.md

-# Azure Consumption Budget Resource Group Module
+# Azure Policy Definition and Assignment Module

 ## Overview
-This module creates an Azure Consumption Budget resource for a specified resource group.
-It allows you to manage and monitor budget thresholds for Azure resources within the resource group and configure notifications and filters based on your needs.
+This module creates an Azure Policy Definition and assigns it to specified subscriptions.
+It uses a template file to define the policy rule and supports dynamic policy assignment based on provided parameters.

 ## Version Constraints